Fort Worth picking new mayor for first time in a decade

 “The people have spoken for years saying that we want independent community police oversight from Fort Worth," said Pamela Young, a lead organizer for United Fort Worth, which has pushed for policing reforms in the city.

-Peoples lost her first run for mayor by double digits in 2019 but Democrats are hopeful that an open seat and shifting trends are in favor this time.
+Peoples lost her first run for mayor by double digits in 2019 to Price, who took office in 2011 and is the city's longest-serving mayor but decided not to seek another term. but Democrats are hopeful that an open seat and shifting trends are in their favor this time.
 President Joe Biden narrowly carried the surrounding county in November, four years after former President Donald Trump won there by more than 8 points.

 Paul J. Weber, The Associated Press